The most valuable skill in the world is learning how to become a respected thought leader.

 Let me explain.

-Research shows that impostor syndrome is common and is estimated to affect 70% of people at some point in their lives, regardless of gender, race or occupation.
-It is particularly common in high achievers who are afraid of failure, have a perfectionist tendency and have difficulty internalizing their successes and achievements.
+Research shows that imposter syndrome is common and is estimated to affect 70% of people at some point in their lives, regardless of gender, race or occupation.
+It is particularly common in high achievers who are afraid of failure, perfectionistic and have difficulty internalizing their successes and achievements.

 Let me say it again: 70 percent of humanity feels inadequate and irrelevant.

 The absence of impostor syndrome is the exception, not the rule.
-Reading biographies shows how common self-doubt and negative self-talk are on the way to becoming a thought leader in a field.
+Reading biographies shows how common self-doubt and negative self-talk are on the road to becoming a thought leader in a field.

-It is so common that there are recipes against it.
+It's so common that there are prescriptions for it.

-The most important step in overcoming impostor syndrome is to realize that almost everyone is afflicted by it, most likely you too.
+The most important step to overcoming impostor syndrome is to recognize that almost everyone is afflicted by it, very likely including you.

-Prioritize action over brooding.
+Prioritize action over rumination.
 Change habits that hold you back.

 Of course, it takes time to become a thought leader in an area.
 A lot of time.
 Exactly how much might surprise you.

-If someone on the street in New York asks: “How do I get into Carnegie Hall?”
-The answer is: “Practice, practice, practice.”
+If someone on the street in New York asks: "How do I get to Carnegie Hall?"
+The answer is: "Practice, practice, practice."

 How long does it take to become a thought leader in your field?

-If you assume that someone practices 4 hours a day, it would take around 6.8 years to accumulate 10,000 hours of conscious practice in a particular area.
-It takes around 2,500 days of practicing for 4 hours a day to be in the top 5% in an area.
+Assuming someone practices 4 hours every day, it would take about 6.8 years to accumulate 10,000 hours of deliberate practice in a particular area.
+It takes around 2,500 days of practicing for 4 hours a day to be in the top 5% in a field.

-“How am I supposed to do that?” you might ask yourself.
-You have a job, you have a family, you can’t afford to spend so much time studying.
+"How am I supposed to do that?" you may be asking yourself.
+You have a job, you have a family, you can't afford to spend that much time studying.

 What if you do it anyway?
 While you work, while you spend time with the people around you.
 If you work 8 hours a day, you will reach the top 5% after about 4.5 to 5 years.

-This sounds familiar to us.
-Many professions require formal training and practice for around this length of time.
+This sounds familiar.
+Many professions require formal training and practice with about that amount of time.

 Let's apply the 10,000 hour rule to a current AI prompt engineer.